pkeilbach/htwg-practical-nlp/docs/assignments.md

 If you successfully complete an assignment, you can run the accompanying notebook and see your code in action.

-See the [Getting Started](./getting_started.md) guide for instructions on how to start the Jupyter server.
+See the [Getting Started](./getting_started.md) guide for instructions on how to start the Jupyter lab server.

 ## Submission